189/ua-detector/README.md

 # ua-detector

-A simple package to dectect mobile browser ventor and version.
+A simple package to dectect mobile browser ventor and version(`detector.browser`), and also detect device operation system(`detector.os`).

 Mostly I suggest you to detect feature instend of browser ventors or version.
 But sometimes, there is no other way, and not even good modern browsers provide good feature detection mechanisms.

 [live demo](https://codesandbox.io/s/ua-detector-jmqu8)